We've independently reviewed this article to make sure it's as accurate as we can make it.

 - The outside temperature is much higher than your thermostat’s setting: Air conditioners are very powerful machines that can make a big difference in the temperature.
 However, there’s only so much they can do.
 The average air conditioner can only cool down the inside temperature by about twenty degrees.
 On extremely hot days, we might set the thermostat comparatively low, and that means the AC will have to work extra hard.
 If you’re pushing the limits during a short heatwave, you probably won’t cause major damage, but if you spend the entire summer trying to keep your home at sixty, you’re likely to wear out the unit much, much faster than its projected lifespan.

 - The thermostat is broken: We already know there’s only so much we can ask an air conditioner can do.
 But sometimes, the house cools down and the AC keeps running overtime.
 If that happens to you, get a thermometer and put it next to your thermostat.
 Check in after an hour.
 If the temperature has gotten down to your setting (or below) and your air conditioner keeps running, your thermostat isn’t measuring heat properly.
 You’ll need to fix it or get a replacement.
+Although some thermostats do allow you to calibrate it by adding an offset in the programming features.

 Is It Safe to Leave Your Air Conditioner Running All Day?